birhanu-eshete/SPIF/README.md

 - Ubuntu 12.10 LTS

 ##Usage
+- Command Line Mode
 <code>python spif.py filename.ext</code>
+-GUI Mode
+ <code>python main.py </code>
 ##Known issues

-Not all pdf files are supported by PyPdf library, don't get surprise if the script is selective on pdf files.
+Not all pdf files are supported by PyPdf library, do not get surprised if the script is selective on pdf files as the conversion scheme matters.
-Docx conversion don't return the page number where a sensitive or private information is found.
+Docx conversion does not give the page number where a sensitive or private information is found.
+So it is a little course-grained.

 ##Authors
 - Birhanu Eshete - birhanu.mekuria(at)gmail.com